Web-Feet/coasterdocs/lagnuages.md

 }
 ```

-Then add this this middleware to the web middleware group
+Then either add this middleware to the web middleware group so it runs the language switch check on each request.

-in app/Http/Kernel.php
+app/Http/Kernel.php
 ```
 protected $middlewareGroups = [
     'web' => [